kaori14112/Upload-Files-to-Google-Drive-new-API/README.md

 #### Base on project: https://gist.github.com/jmlrt/f524e1a45205a0b9f169eb713a223330

-That project use PyDrive that no longer work with current API version, i have to rewrite it and add more tweak.
+That project use PyDrive library that no longer work with current API version, i have to rewrite it and add more tweak.